Practitioner Motives to Use Different Hyperparameter Optimization Methods: Discussion

 \subsection{Limitations and Future Work}

-We performed semi-structured interviews, a qualitative and explorative research approach.
-Interviews mainly rely on the interviewees' knowledge, perceptions, and capabilities to verbalize responses to our questions.
-The interviewed ML experts may bias our results despite our efforts to reduce such biases (e.g.,~by not asking leading questions or asking the interviewees for clarifications of statements).
-We aimed to minimize biases in the analysis of the interviews by having two scientists independently code the transcripts of the interviews and then discuss their codes to agree on a shared understanding.
-However, despite these efforts, we cannot guarantee to have eliminated biases in our results.
-Moreover, our results may not be comprehensive as ML practitioners that did not participate in our interview study may have additional goals and use HPO methods not mentioned by our interviewees.
-Additional interviews or focus group workshops should be conducted to increase the comprehensiveness of the findings presented in this work.
+We performed semi-structured interviews in a qualitative and explorative research approach.
+Interview results strongly rely on interviewees' knowledge, perceptions, and capabilities to verbalize responses to questions---common sources for biases.
+We aimed to decrease biases in data gathering and data analysis by reaching out to a variety of practitioners with different levels of experience and work fields.
+Moreover, we aimed to decrease bias in the analysis of gathered data as multiple analysts independently coded the interview transcripts and discussed their results to agree on a shared understanding.
+However, despite these efforts, we cannot fully guarantee exhaustiveness and elimination of biases.
+Additional goals and contextual factors may be relevant to practitioners.
+Future research could extend this work to uncover additional goals and contextual factors that were not mentioned by the participants of this study (\eg size of training data sets).

-25\% of the survey participants responded to have used other HPO methods than Bayesian optimization, manual tuning, grid search, and random search.
-Other HPO methods include evolutionary optimization, gradient-based optimization, or population-based approaches.
-Such other HPO methods were not mentioned frequently by the interviewees during the initial interviews and, therefore, not explicitly included in the online survey.
-As we did not ask to record which other HPO methods participants used, potential insights for the other approaches could not be gained.
-The investigation of practitioner motives for choosing HPO methods not in the scope of this work offers an avenue for future research.
+The results presented in this work hint at possible conflicts between goals and contextual factors.
+Practitioners must resolve such conflicts to succeed in \ac{HPO}, which entails prioritization of goals and the relevance of contextual factors.
+A possible conflict can arise when practitioners aim to `decrease necessary computations' and `increase \ac{ML} model performance'.
+Practitioners may attempt to find a Pareto-optimal achievement of both goals based on a clear prioritization.
+This work offers a foundation of goals and contextual factors that can lead to trade-offs and call for prioritization of goals.
+Future work should investigate relationships between goals and contextual factors to uncover such trade-offs and investigate how practitioners resolve them (\eg in terms of prioritization).